In a city that lives and dies with tourism there’s going to be a lot of scrapping for your money.

 Arguably the most historic football stadium in Europe and home to FC Barcelona.
-Outside of a match the overloaded trophy cases and interactive museum are the best things to do in Barcelona for football fans.
+Outside of a match the overloaded trophy cases and interactive museum are a Mecca-like experience for football fans.

 Opening times: vary depending on matches, check the link below.